alexandruoprinca/temperature-controller-rust/README.md

 # temperature-controller-rust

-Adaptation of the C++ temperature-controller project to Rust for the sake of learning.
+Temperature controller miniproject written Rust for the sake of learning.